wolverine2k/crunchy/branches/andre/src/tests/test_handle_local.rst

 handle_local.py tests
 ================================

-Not yet Tested successfully with Python 2.4, 2.5, 3.0a1 and 3.0a2
+Tested successfully with Python 2.4, 2.5, 3.0a1 and 3.0a2

 handle_local.py is a plugin whose main purpose is to load local tutorials.
 It has the following functions that require testing:

-1. register(): registers a service available to other plugins.
+1. register(): registers two http handlers and one tag handler.
 2. local_loader(): loads a file following a request, and sends it to the browser
 3. image_loader(): loads an image from the "temp" directory
 4. add_to_path(): adds a new path to sys.path